serverless-components/tencent-website/README.md

 $ cd my-website
 ```

-Use the following commadn to create `serverless.yml` and `.env` files
+Use the following command to create `serverless.yml` and `.env` files

 ```console
 $ touch serverless.yml